Scientist

 What should I focus on?

-Examples of high priority topic areas to consider include (but aren’t limited to):
+Examples of high-priority topic areas within the Exposure Core include (but are not limited to):

 • Human health impacts from wildfire and other extreme weather-related disasters in California

-• Use of nonhuman primates for studying pathogenic mechanisms from exposures to wildfire and extreme weather events
+• The use of animal models or other model systems (in vitro, organoid, etc.) to study pathogenetic mechanisms from exposures to wildfire and extreme weather events

-• Translational activities involving vulnerable populations or communities
+• Translational research projects involving vulnerable populations or communities

 How much is the seed award?